ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 `sops.secrets."nextcloud/sso/secret"`
 and `sops.secrets."nextcloud/sso/secretForAuthelia"`
 secrets have the same content.

+The LDAP [user group](#services-nextcloudserver-options-shb.nextcloud.apps.ldap.userGroup) and [admin group](#services-nextcloudserver-options-shb.nextcloud.apps.sso.adminGroup) are created automatically.
+Add your user to one or both by going to `http://ldap.example.com`, create a user if needed and add it to the groups.
+When that's done, go back to the Nextcloud server at `https://nextcloud.example.com` and login with that user.

 Setting the `fallbackDefaultAuth` to `false` means the only way to login is through Authelia.
 If this does not work for any reason, you can let users login through Nextcloud directly by setting this option to `true`.